-The streets pack with people to come see this once a year event, and it is pretty cool to see, certainly unique to Medellin.
+The streets pack with people who come to see this once-a-year event, and it is pretty cool to see, certainly unique to Medellin.
 Although you feel sorry for the little men and women under the crushing weight of these flowers, marching under the hot Colombian sun.

-Directly south of the Cathedral, I’d recommend taking a stroll along the famous Junnin Street, a pedestrian only shopping area that has become so emblematic of Medellin that “junninear” became a local verb that means window shopping.
+Directly south of the Cathedral, I’d recommend taking a stroll along the famous Junin Street, a pedestrian-only shopping area that has become so emblematic of Medellin that “juninear” became a local verb that means window shopping.

-Along Junnin be sure to stop at Astor Reposteria for the best bakery in town.
+Along Junin be sure to stop at Astor Reposteria for the best bakery in town.
 The chocolate cake is absolutely incredible.
 You’ll thank me later.

 Get Lost in El Hueco

-El Hueco translates as “the hole” and it is a busy market located in the center of town, just south of Plaza Botero.
+El Hueco translates as “the hole” and it is a busy market located in the center of downtown, just south of Plaza Botero.

 Here you will find a series of city blocks that have been taken over by a ton of vendors selling all manner of goods from their little carts.
 Here you’ll find clothes, shoes, hats, and all sorts of things.